iainctduncan/papers/source/background.rst

 The first historical example of programming computer music (that one might reasonably consider as more than an audio experiment) used a music DSL, namely Max Matthew's MUSIC I language, created in 1957.
-MUSIC I (originally referred to as simply MUSIC) was a domain specific language written in assembly language for the IBM 704 mainframe at Bell Labs.
+MUSIC I (originally referred to as simply MUSIC) was a domain-specific language written in assembly language for the IBM 704 mainframe at Bell Labs.
 It was able to translate a high-level textual language with musical abstractions to assembly code, and could (through various intermediary steps) output digital audio.
 MUSIC I was followed by various refinements by Matthews (Music II through V), and by similar languages by others.
-Its lineage continues to this day in the Csound language, still under active development and widely used, and one with which I have extensive experience.
-(CTN: Manning 2013, 187-189).
+Its lineage continues to this day in the Csound language, still under active development and widely used, and one with which I have extensive experience (CTN: Manning 2013, 187-189).

-While the source code of Csound piece, for example, is clearly a computer programs (and would be recognizable as such to one familiar with programming) the way in which it turns code into music would not likely be obvious at a glance to a programmer unfamiliar with music.
+While the source code of a Csound piece is clearly a computer program (and would be recognizable as such to one familiar with programming) the way in which it turns code into music would not likely be obvious at a glance to a programmer unfamiliar with music.
 The language is, to a significant degree, designed around high-level abstractions suitable for particular ways of creating a composition, and has a particular way in which it is run to make the final product.
-Historically, running such a program meant rendering a piece to an audio file, but with modern computers (and versions of Csound) the rendering can be done in realtime.
+Historically, running such a program meant rendering a piece to an audio file, but with modern computers (and versions of Csound) the rendering can be done in realtime, streaming audio output rather than writing to a file.
 While originally these programs were not something with which a performer could interact while the music rendered, facilities now exist in Csound for performers to interact with the programs while they play (CTN: Lazzarini 2016, 171-179).